moonstripe/ESP32-Resume/README.md

 An ESP-32 Resume creates a WiFi access point to host your accomplishments wherever you can supply power to the ESP-32.

-## Background
+## Video Tutorial

-> Creating a good README.md takes forever, especially if you are starting off from scratch.
-So, I decided to make a few templates to help me speed up things a little bit.
-The readme-template.md file is a template containing a group of sections that you might want to include on your readme file.
+> There's nothing better than a good video tutorial to get you through a quick beginner's project like this one.
+Conveniently, there's one for [this project](https://github.com/Yilber/readme-boilerplate/issues), too!

 ## Installation

-### PlatformIO/Visual Studio Code
+### PlatformIO/Visual Studio Code IDE

 Open your terminal and type in